With a leg span of 13 feet, the Japanese spider crab is the biggest crab in the world — and the stuff of nightmares in Japanese folklore.

 The spider crab could get stuck inside their old shell or get cannibalized by other crabs during their molting state.
 Japanese spider crabs in captivity are usually separated from other crabs while they’re molting — for their own safety — until their new shells have hardened.

-In the wild, the Japanese spider crab protects itself through camouflage using discarded shells, kelp, and anything else it can find on the floor of the sea.
+In the wild, they protect themselves through camouflage using discarded shells, kelp, and anything else it can find on the floor of the sea.
 The bumpy exterior of its shell also helps to blend its giant frame into the seabed environment.

 Mysterious Giants Of The Sea